mifumagalli/mypython/ifu/README_muse_pipeline.md

 Next, residual illumination correction on white images is performed at the stack level.

 Finally, a zeroth order sky model is subtracted from the data and residual corrections are perfomed with ZAP.

 A mask can be passed to avoid regions of extended flux emission.
+The mask is passed in the form of a ds9 region file (image coordinate) that contains **good** regions to be used in PCA analysis (note the opposite behaviour with cubex, where a mask excludes pixels from sky normalisation).
+In this case the syntax becomes:

+   muse.line_process(skymask='linecombine/pca_region.reg')

+An optional deepwhite keyword can be used to pass a deep white image for better masking of continuum detected sources.

 Next, the code comabined exposures into final cubes.
 Masks with IFU edges are automatically propagated.

-If there are obvious large scale artifacts that should be mask, this can simply achieved by creating a ds9 region file inside the OB#?proc folder, with same name as the mask from the pipeline but extension .reg.
+If there are obvious large scale artifacts that should be mask, this can simply achieved by creating a ds9 region file inside the OB#/Proc folder, with same name as the mask from the pipeline but extension .reg.
 The region file should be in ds9 format, with image coordinate.

 In the end, a final coadded cube is reconstructed in